Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 ---
 title: Authorization
 linktitle: Authorization
-description: The authorization model in Altinn Apps & Altinn Platform is flexible and supports different needs.
+description: The authorization model in Altinn Apps & Altinn Platform is flexible and supports many different scenarious.
 tags: [architecture, security]
 toc: false
 ---

-The authorization model in Altinn Apps / Altinn Platform is flexible and supports different needs.
 The authorization capabilities are based around ABAC (Attribute-Based Access Controls) and the XACML standard.
 This gives very flexible authorization capabilities.